ramonauble/db-js/readme.txt

 > to shift 1 octave up, press and hold SHIFT & press R ARROW
   • present range of -/+ 2 octaves from default position

+> by default, the "wave" page is selected, which displays an oscilloscope-like representation of the time domain waveform from the full mix (taken just prior to the outputs)
+  • selecting the wave button while the wave page is already active will toggle between an oscilloscope display (x = time, y = amplitude) and an x/y lissajous-style display (x = L amplitude, y = R amplitude)
+> there is also an "info" page, which displays parameter information (both numerical and graphical) in lieu of the waveform display
+  • pages 1 (oscillator mix), 2 (ratio) & 3 (waveshaper mix) are numerical
+  • pages 4 (L/R panning), 5 (amplitude envelope) & 6 (reverb) are graphical

 STRUCTURE
 ----------------------------------------------------------------------------